incredever/Life-Calendar/README.md

 I don't know yet.

-If you'd like to follow along with the development you can read the [Developer's Log](https://github.com/wvdk/Life-Calendar/tree/master/Developer's%20Log) and watch this repo.
+If you'd like to follow along you can read the [Developer's Log](https://github.com/wvdk/Life-Calendar/tree/master/Developer's%20Log).

 ## Future Roadmap